bdusell/jitsu/README.md

 actions using `router::map($pattern, $callback)`.
 The first argument is a Rails-style URL pattern.
 The second argument is a PHP callable object.

-Patterns are tested in order, so they are listed in decreasing order of precedence.

 Patterns may include variables, globs, and optional parts.
 Variables are written like `:name` and do not match slashes.
 Globs are written like `*glob` and can match slashes.
 Parts enclosed in parentheses like `foo(bar)` are